Looking to scale your MSP network monitoring business this year?

 Segmenting your sales teams between these two roles ensures your salespeople can play to their strengths, and you can properly incentivize your teams to drive continuous business growth.

 4. Stop relying on “unicorns” to grow your vCIO practice.

-Team structure is also an important factor in building a consistent and scalable vCIO practice.
-The mistake many MSPs make is searching for so-called “unicorns” to fill the vCIO role.
+The team structure is also an important factor in building a consistent and scalable business.
+The mistake many MSP business plans make is defining a so-called “unicorn” to fill the vCIO role.
 They’re looking for individuals with deep technical expertise, who are also highly detail-oriented, personable, good with managing budgets and schedules, and always available to pick up the phone.

 These multi-talented people are out there—but in today’s tight job market, that approach doesn’t scale.
 Instead, Simon Marcil of Propel Your MSP recommends splitting the vCIO role into two: account manager and vCIO.

 Every client gets one of each, and they work as a partnership.
 Your account managers are responsible for understanding the client’s business needs and handling logistics and client communications.
 Your vCIO is responsible for building long-term strategic plans, consulting with clients about their technology needs, and building project proposals.

 Here’s how this structure helps you scale your vCIO practice:

 - Improved service delivery for clients, as vCIOs aren’t bogged down by client communications and logistics.

 - Simplified recruiting and training—you’re no longer waiting for that needle-in-a-haystack candidate to grow your team.

 - Less disruption and risk in the event of employee turnover, because more than one person in your company has a strong relationship with your client.